Observation of Chiral-Mode Domains in a Frustrated XY Model on Optical Triangular Lattices: Phase diagram of a frustrated XY model

 The expressions of the phase modulation signals for the triangular lattice beams can be written as

 where $\Omega/2\pi$ is the driving frequency, and $\phi_{x},\phi_{y}$ are the modulation amplitudes.
 Thus, the effective tunneling processes are expressed as

 where $\mathcal{J}_0$ is the zeroth order Bessel function of the first kind.
 Figure~\ref{figureS1}(b) plots $J,J'$ as a function of $\phi_x, \phi_y$.
-Figure~\ref{figureS1}(c) shows the effective band dispersion relations of Ferro, Spiral~1, and Spiral~2 based on Eq.~\ref{eq:effectiveBandEnergy} using $J, J'$ in Fig.~\ref{figureS1}(a),(b).
+Figure~\ref{figureS1}(c) shows experimentally observed interference patterns of unfrustrated phases.
+Figure~\ref{figureS1}(d) shows the effective band dispersion relations of F, Sp1, and Sp2 based on Eq.~\ref{eq:effectiveBandEnergy} using $J, J'$ in Fig.~\ref{figureS1}(a),(b).